davidsonayres/kissy_app/README.md

 * DEVELOPMENT

-To work on Kissy locally, all you need to do is fork this git repository and make a clone on your local machine, create a branch to work from, and you're all set.
+To work on Kissy locally, follow these steps:

+1. Create a project folder
+2. Fork Kissy's git repository
+3. Clone or download the repository into your project folder
+4. Create a branch to work from

 * CONTRIBUTORS